gvwilson/thirdbit/src/fiction/iffy/index.md

 Others built walls to protect their little kingdoms, and others still threw their wealth at impossible schemes like moving to other worlds.
 As things got worse,
-a few of us managed to convince some of them that the only solution was to move to Hell."
+my father and a few others managed to convince some of them that the only solution was to move to Hell."

 "Upload themselves?"
 Iffy scoffed.
 "An' then what,
-you take their money while they're all bein' torn apart by malware?"
+take their money while they're bein' torn apart by malware?"

-Wales shook his head.
+Doctor Johel shook her head.
 "No.
 I mean,
-I wouldn't have cried if that happened.
+nobody would have cried if that happened.
 Trust me,
 anyone that rich makes the governors look like saints.
 No,
-the idea was that we would imprint ourselves on the entire global network so that we could fix the things no one else could.
+my father and his colleagues wanted to would imprint themselves on the entire global network so that they could fix the things no one else could.
 People had tried it before,
-but…"
-He shrugged.
-"We thought we had a couple of new angles, and we were desperate."
+but they had a couple of new angles, and they were desperate."

-He stared past her at the horizon.
+She looked past Iffy at some long-ago memory.
-"So we did the whole mad scientist thing with a secret underground lair and a double-secret lab underneath that and locked the door behind us.
+"So they built this and locked the door behind them.
 Nothing in, nothing out, just two dozen of the smartest human beings alive and enough equipment to settle on Mars."
-He chuckled and pointed at his chest.
+She chuckled.
-"Did I ever tell you that's actually what I was supposed to do?
+"Did Johnson ever tell you that's actually what he was supposed to be for?
-All my genetic tweaks and this stuff in my head—it's all left over from some previous bunch of mad scientists and *their* plan for saving the world."
+All his genetic tweaks and the tech in my head—it was all left over from some previous bunch of mad scientists and *their* plan for saving the world."

 "So what happened?"
 Iffy asked despite herself after a few moments of silence.

-"We had a vote,"
+"They failed,"
-Wales said bleakly.
+Doctor Johel said bleakly.
-"We weren't ready,
+"They weren't ready,
 but honestly,
-we didn't know if we ever would be, and things were getting worse faster than anyone had predicted.
+they didn't know if they ever would be, and things were getting worse faster than anyone had predicted.
-We argued for a couple of days and finally decided to go for it and hope for the best.
+They argued for a couple of days and finally decided to go for it and hope for the best.
-Everyone listened to their favorite music one last time or had one last cup of coffee and made jokes about seeing each other in the next life, and then we climbed into our capsules and closed our eyes.
+Everyone listened to their favorite music one last time or had one last cup of coffee and made jokes about seeing each other in the next life, and then they climbed into their capsules.
-The next thing I knew I was on the floor of Beta Station and everyone else was dead.
+The next thing we knew they were all dead.
-Everyone except you."
+All of them except you and Johnson."

-Iffy stared at him.
+Iffy stared at her.
 "Me?"
 she asked,
-but somehow she already knew what he was going to say next.
+but somehow she already knew what was coming.

 "Mm hm."
-He took a small app out of his pocket and swiped, then turned it around and held it out.
+Doctor Johel swiped the arm of her exoskeleton to bring up an image.
-An older version of her own face looked back at her.
+An older version of Iffy's face looked back at her.
 "Her name wasn't Ang Kwan,"
-he said quietly.
+she said quietly.
 "It was Suhailah Yuen.
-And while all of us were working on our project she somehow found a way to work on one of her own.
+And while the rest of us were working on *their* project, she somehow found a way to work on one of her own.
-She's the only other person from the team who survived.
+She and Johnson were the only people from the team who survived.
 Your First was a tweaked clone of her, and I think she's the reason the machines woke up."

-She burst out laughing.
+Iffy burst out laughing.
-After a moment Wales began to chuckle too.
+Doctor Johel blinked.
-"Well, it's not quite the reaction I was expecting," he started.
+"Well, it's not quite the reaction I was expecting," she started.

 "You—you—"
 Iffy hiccupped.